colinfran/nh-dashboard/README.md

 # nh-dashboard
 A simple NiceHash dashboard that displays:

-I am not mining now so to save money I took down the live demo server since there was no reason to pay for it if I wasnt using it.
+EDIT: I am not mining now so to save money I took down the live demo server since there was no reason to pay for it if I wasnt using it.
 But I did publish the app as a demo github page. https://colinfran.github.io/nh-dashboard/

 <br/><br/>